-Ginseng is something of a rare food find in the Northern Michigan wilderness.
-The following story—by contributor Linda Gallagher—about ginseng in the forests of Northern Michigan’s outdoors first ran in the April 2003 edition of Traverse, Northern Michigan’s Magazine.
+Ginseng is something of a rare food find in the Up North wilderness.
+The following story—by contributor Linda Gallagher—about ginseng in Northern Michigan forests first ran in the April 2003 edition of Traverse, Northern Michigan’s Magazine.

 This elixir, aphrodisiac and star of Chinese myth also is an Up North native and still sprouts in our forests.
 Foraging the magical root helped Northern families survive the Depression.
 How much longer will ginseng survive poachers and forest encroachers?